saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest-real-devices-cli.md

 The folder for the JUnit XML output.

 #### `--url`
 Provide the URL of an alternative REST endpoint to use.
-Default is https://app.testobject.com/api/rest.
+See [Data Center Endpoints](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102704068).

 #### `--platformVersion`
 For dynamic allocation of a device, provide an operating system version to use.
 For example, use '9' to allocate a device running major version 9 and arbitrary versions of the OS, or '9.3.3' for a specific version.